savi09/PymaceuticalsAnalysis/README.md

 # PymaceuticalsAnalysis
 Using python and its libraries, Scipy.stats, Mumpy, Pandas and Matplotlib, to analyze data for Pymaceuticals's Capomulin animal study.
+Some of the sources used, not for charts:

-Source to load image to readme file: https://stackoverflow.com/questions/14494747/how-to-add-images-to-readme-md-on-github
+    * Source to load image to readme file: https://stackoverflow.com/questions/14494747/how-to-add-images-to-readme-md-on-github
+    * Source to pull list of duplicates:  https://stackoverflow.com/questions/14657241/how-do-i-get-a-list-of-all-the-duplicate-items-using-pandas-in-python

 ## Sumamry Table
-Creating a summary table of mean, median, variance, standard deviation, and standard error of mean of the tumor volume for each drug regimen.
+Created a summary table of mean, median, variance, standard deviation, and standard error of mean of the tumor volume for each drug regimen.
 Drugs for treatment: Capomulin, Ceftamin, Infubinol, Ketapril, Naftisol, Placebo, Propiva, Ramicane, Stelasyn, and Zoniferol

 ![alt text](https://github.com/savi09/PymaceuticalsAnalysis/blob/7f709c5792479447344288ec903d68c3eba29179/Charts/Drug%20Regimen_Summary%20Table%20(Screenshot).png)

 ## Bar Chart
-Creating a bar chart to display the number of mice in each drug regimen.
+Created a bar chart to display the number of mice in each drug regimen.

 ![alt text](https://github.com/savi09/PymaceuticalsAnalysis/blob/df85942d227223dcda5ae03e84edc258d81953c8/Charts/Number%20of%20Mice%20Tested.png)

 ## Pie Chart
-Creating a pie chart to display the distribution of male and female mice in the study.
+Created a pie chart to display the distribution of male and female mice in the study.

 ![alt text](https://github.com/savi09/PymaceuticalsAnalysis/blob/df85942d227223dcda5ae03e84edc258d81953c8/Charts/Mice%20Gender%20Distribution.png)

 ## Box Plot
+Of all the drug regimens only one drug had a potential outlier.
+Infubinol's has 1 potential outlier.
+Created a box and whisker plot of the final tumor volume for Campomulin, Zoniferol, Ketapril, and Propriva.
+For this I used the following sources:

+    * To loop through two lists (used to print potential outliers): https://stackoverflow.com/questions/1663807/how-to-iterate-through-two-lists-in-parallel
+    * To convert from list to array for plotting: https://www.educative.io/edpresso/how-to-convert-a-list-to-an-array-in-python

 ![alt text](https://github.com/savi09/PymaceuticalsAnalysis/blob/df85942d227223dcda5ae03e84edc258d81953c8/Charts/Final%20Tumor%20Volume.png)

 ## Line